 Piedmont is a beautiful hilly region that gets a lot of foggy mornings.
-That helps create a long cooler growing season which is perfect for creating brisk whites.
-Arneis has small grapes compared to Cortese which makes Gavi this helps it to have more concentrated flavours.
+This helps create a longer, cooler growing season which is perfect for creating brisk whites.
+Arneis has small grapes compared to Cortese, giving it more concentrated flavours.
 It can be prone to oxidation so needs careful handling.
 It has naturally low acidity so the best examples are grown in cooler sandy soils of Roero that help preserve this.
-Winemakers don’t use malolactic on this style to retain its delicate perfume.
+Winemakers don’t use malolactic on this style, thus retaining its delicate perfume.
 Oak use is rare but there are examples of oak aged version.

 Cortese, Pinot Grigio, Fruilano, Garganega, Chasselas